 Low-cost reconnaissance air-core (AC) drilling to the top of the target basement on wide-spaced lines is currently being used effectively to narrow the target search space over the very large project area.
-More than 1,100 drill holes have been completed to date, outlining multiple high-priority prospects as well as several lower-priority targets within the Muckelford and Mt William Areas.
+More than 1,100 drill holes have been completed to date, outlining multiple high-priority prospects.
+Diamond drilling will be used to vector towards high-grade gold under cover.

 The Bendigo Zone is located within the Lachlan Fold Belt, one of the major components of the Tasman Fold Belt System.
 Geologically, the Bendigo Zone is located between the Avoca and Mount William Faults which separates the Stawell Zone to the West and the Melbourne Zone to the East and is largely composed of turbiditic sediments (typically sandstones and shales) of the Castlemaine Group which is host the majority of gold deposits.

 The Stawell and Bendigo Zones were deformed during the Benambran Orogeny, a lengthy interval spanning the Late Ordovician (c.460-444Ma) and Silurian (c.444-419Ma).
 The Melbourne Zone by contrast escaped this Ordovician-Silurian deformation and continued to receive sediment until it was eventually deformed during the Middle-Devonian (c.380-370Ma) during the Tabberabberan Orogeny.